emmercm/www/src/blog/_effective-how-to-template.md

 - How to delete old logs when a host is running out of disk space
 - How to move a service/job between regions or availability zones (in case one is degraded)
+- How to rate limit a specific tenant in a multi-tenant system
+- How to replay messages in a dead-letter queue ("DLQ")

 ## A cloneable how-to guide template